-Developments in electronic payments and online banking means that we’re likely to use cash less and less.
+Developments in electronic payments, payment technology and online banking means that we're likely to use cash less and less.
 So where do you and your business stand on the debate?
-We’re taking a look at the ways a cashless climate could affect business in the coming years, and how wise it is to jump headfirst into this new trend.
+We’re taking a look at the ways a cashless climate could affect businesses in the coming years, and how wise it is to jump headfirst into this new trend.

 Cash makes you a target

 It’s no secret that money in the bank is safer than under the mattress.
 For businesses, accepting cash means you’re a bigger target for opportunist criminals.
 Managing the risks of holding large amounts of cash on your premises could be much more work than offering cashless options.